Do Imaginary Numbers Exist? A Matrix View

 Circle Transformation Diagram

-The blue dot shows where the point (1, 0) lands; the red triangle shows the image of (0, 1).
-At first glance the ellipse’s principal axes look like eigenvectors, but in general they are not:
+The blue dot shows where the point (1, 0) is mapped, and the red triangle shows the image of (0, 1).
+At first glance, the principal axes of the ellipse may look like eigenvectors, but in general they are not:

 Eigenvectors